jegtnes/jegtnes-static/src/blog/integrating-prompts-into-your-shipit-deployments.md

 });
 ```

-Inquirer only has one method, <code class="language-js">.prompt</code>.
+Inquirer only has one method, `.prompt`{language=js}.
 This method takes two parameters: one to many question config objects, and a callback.
 For the full details, see [Inquirer's documentation](https://github.com/SBoudrias/Inquirer.js/).
 This demonstration will focus on a boolean yes/no prompt: asking you if you _really_ want to wipe that production database.

 As you can see below, we give the prompt a type, a name to refer to later, a default answer (as we're dealing with a production database here, it's probably a good idea to err on the side of caution and set the default to _nope_), and the question to ask the user.